POSITION: Volunteer Firefighter/EMT

 4. Have a clear driving record for a minimum of 3 years with no citations or convictions for traffic violations other than exceeding the posted speed limit.

 5. Able to pass a physical examination, drug screening and respiratory examination.

 6. Shall not have been convicted of a felony crime.

-7. Be bondable and pass a character and criminal background investigation.
+7. Pass a criminal background investigation.

 8. Have, and maintain, a current Washington State Emergency Medical Technician Certificate within two years of membership in the District.

-9. Successfully complete the Clallam County Firefighter Recruit Academy within two years of membership in the District.
+9. Successfully complete the Clallam County Firefighter Recruit Fire Academy within two years of membership in the District.